-- G-5 The excavation of unsuitable material as specified on these plans is based on previously conducted subsurface soil investigation.
-If, during construction, it is deemed necessary to change the depth more than 1 foot (0.3 m) or the limits of such excavation, such change shall be made at the direction of the Engineer and measurement and payment shall be made in accordance with Section 303 of the applicable VDOT Road and Bridge Specifications. - G-6 The borrow material for this project shall be a minimum CBR_____or as approved by the Materials Engineer. - G-7 Material from regular excavation which is suitable for stabilization with hydraulic cement (lime) shall be placed in the top portion of the subgrade.
+G-5 The excavation of unsuitable material as specified on these plans is based on previously conducted subsurface soil investigation.
+If, during construction, it is deemed necessary to change the depth more than 1 foot (0.3 m) or the limits of such excavation, such change shall be made at the direction of the Engineer and measurement and payment shall be made in accordance with Section 303 of the applicable VDOT Road and Bridge Specifications.

+G-6 the Materials Engineer.

+G-7 Material from regular excavation which is suitable for stabilization with hydraulic cement (lime) shall be placed in the top portion of the subgrade.

+DRAI NAGE GENERAL NOTES